U.S. Route 68

 U.S. Route 68 (US 68) is a United States highway that runs for 560 mi from northwest Ohio to Western Kentucky.
 The highway's western terminus is at US 62 in Reidland, Kentucky.
-Its present northern terminus is at Interstate 75 in Findlay, Ohio, though the route once extended as far north as Toledo.
+Its present eastern terminus is at Interstate 75 in Findlay, Ohio, though the route once extended as far north as Toledo.
 US 68 intersects with US 62 three times during its route.

 Route description

 US 68 is signed east–west in Kentucky, while in Ohio it is signed north–south.

 Kentucky

 U.S. Route 68 is designated as a "Scenic Highway" throughout Kentucky.
 US 68 passes near or through Reidland, Aurora, Cadiz, Hopkinsville, Elkton, Russellville, Auburn, Bowling Green, Glasgow, Edmonton, Greensburg, Campbellsville, Lebanon, Perryville, Harrodsburg, Lexington, Paris, and Maysville.

 The majority of the route winds through forested, hilly terrain.
 US 68 is Broadway through downtown Lexington, and it is Harrodsburg Road before it leaves Lexington.

 The route passes several Civil War battle sites.
 The Jefferson Davis State Historic Site is located along the highway, approximately 9 mi east of Hopkinsville at the small town of Fairview.
 The Battle of Tebbs Bend Historic Civil War Site is located near Campbellsville and the Perryville Battlefield State Historic Site is outside Perryville.

 There is an annual 400 mi yard sale, held along the highway for four days in early summer.

 The sections of the highway through Campbellsville and Lebanon are slated for expansion to begin in 2008.
 The long-term goal is to widen and make safer the entire US 68 corridor through Kentucky as part of the Heartland Parkway project.